kabigonsnorlax/chef-fandom/README.md

 # 🍳 Kabigon's Chef Fandom

-Web application for tracking Thai cooking show from Heliconia H Group's Chef fandoms and their LINE Openchat Communities.
+A **web application** dedicated to tracking and visualizing the fandom communities of Thai chefs from **Heliconia H Group**’s competitive cooking shows and their **LINE Openchat** fan communities.

 ## 🌟 Overview

-This project showcases various Thai cooking competition shows and their participating chefs, providing easy access to their official fandoms and Openchat communities on LINE.
-The application displays chef information, fan counts, and direct links to join their respective groups.
+This application focuses on **chefs with established fandoms**, providing an organized and interactive way to explore fanbase trends across Thailand's TV show chefs competitions.

 ## 📊 Features

-- **Multi-Show Support**: Covers major Thai cooking competitions including Hell's Kitchen Thailand, Top Chef Thailand, MasterChef Thailand, and The Restaurant War
+- **Multi-Show Coverage**: Supports all major Thai cooking competitions — *Hell’s Kitchen Thailand*, *Top Chef Thailand*, *MasterChef Thailand*, and *The Restaurant War*
-- **Organized Display**: Chefs / Competitors from Heliconia H Group are grouped by their respective cooking shows and sorted appropriately
+- **Structured Presentation**: Displays chefs and competitors by show, sorted by relevance and display order
-- **Direct Access**: One-click access to join chef fandoms via LINE Openchat links
+- **One-Click Access**: Instantly join fandoms via official LINE Openchat links

 ## 🛠️ Tech Stack